djolly09/Psych_755_Final/README.md

 ### Building a SQL Database

-After completing the steps above in @sec-start, you are ready to build a SQL database!
+After completing the steps above, you are ready to build a SQL database!

 1. Run this command to build the SQL database: